Sir William Spring, 1st Baronet: Roundhead official

 During the English Civil War, Spring was among Parliament's most active supporters in East Anglia.
 Following the outbreak of hostilities in October 1642, he was appointed to all the local commissions in Suffolk organised to prosecute the war against Charles I. Spring travelled the eastern counties of England, helping to recruit soldiers to the Parliamentarian army and maintain Parliament's control of East Anglia.
 In late 1642, he and Samuel Moody raised over £7,500 from among Suffolk residents as a contribution to the Roundhead war chest.
 In January 1643 he was among those who met in Bury St Edmunds to decide the organisation of the new Eastern Association.

 He was in regular correspondence with Oliver Cromwell, who notably wrote to Spring regarding the Good Old Cause.
 In the summer of 1643, Spring refused to recognise a troop of Ironsides raised by Captain Raphe Margery, as Spring deemed Margery, who was not from a gentry family, to be too low-born to lead men into battle.
 Cromwell intervened, telling Spring that he did not care which social class his soldiers came from, as long as they believed in Parliament's cause.
 In September 1643, Cromwell wrote to Spring, saying: "I had rather have a plain russet-coated captain that knows what he fights for, and loves what he knows, than that which you call a gentleman and is nothing else".

 In February 1644, he was appointed a joint-treasurer and receiver-general of the Eastern Association by the Earl of Manchester.
-In January 1645, Spring was sent by the Eastern Association to lobby the Committee of Both Kingdoms regarding the introduction of the New Model Army.
+Following the Bury Conference in January 1645, Spring was sent by the Eastern Association to lobby the Committee of Both Kingdoms regarding the introduction of the New Model Army.

 A devout Presbyterian by the 1640s, throughout 1644 Spring served on the Suffolk Committees for Scandalous Ministers, charged with purging the Suffolk clergy of those thought to be politically or theologically suspect.
 In November 1644 he wrote to the Committee of Both Kingdoms to express his concern at what he perceived to be the growing number of radical antinomians and anabaptists in East Anglia.
 Spring was among the Suffolk leaders in May 1645 who instructed local constables to enforce use of the Directory for Public Worship in the county.
 He was a staunch friend of Sir Nathaniel Barnardiston of Kedington, a notable advocate of the Puritan cause, upon whose death he wrote an acrostic elegy.